 Simple drawstring bags are the perfect quick-and-easy sewing project.
 Typically they can be made in an afternoon and don’t require large amounts of fabric.
 Ashley Hough shows you how to make a drawstring bag even simpler by using pre-cut pieces of fabric.
 Learn how to make a fat eighth drawstring bag step by step.

 While pre-cut pieces of fabric aren’t required for this project, they do make it even faster to assemble by eliminating a step.
 Ashley begins by showing what a fat eighth is and explaining where they can be found and how they are generally packaged.
 She also explains a couple aspects of pre-cut fabrics to keep in mind if using a directional print or another print where it would be easy to see if it was not properly aligned on the rectangle of fabric.

 Ashley then shows how to do this and then how to finish the raw edges.
-Lastly the fat eighth drawstring bag needs a drawstring.
+Lastly, the fat eighth drawstring bag needs a drawstring.
 Ashley shares what she used for the drawstring and also shares several other ideas as well.
-Once you whip up several quick and easy fat eighth drawstring bags, check out other fun projects!
+Once you whip up several quick and easy fat eighth drawstring bags, check out these other fun projects!